Best Arm Identification with Contextual Information under a Small Gap: Introduction

 \section{Introduction}

+This paper considers an adaptive experimental design to accurately identify the best treatment arm among a finite set of candidates after the last round of the experiment.
 The stochastic multi-armed bandit (MAB) problem is a classical abstraction of the sequential decision-making problem \citep{Thompson1933,Robbins1952,Lai1985}.
-Best arm identification (BAI) is an instance of the MAB problem, where we consider pure exploration to identify the best treatment arm, a treatment arm that yields the highest expected reward.
-In this study, we study \emph{contextual BAI with a fixed budget}, with the goal of identifying the best treatment arm minimizing the probability of misidentification after a fixed number of rounds of an adaptive experiments called a \textit{budget} \citep{Bubeck2009,Bubeck2011,Audibert2010}.
-To gain efficiency in this task, we can choose a treatment arm based on random variable that characterizes the features of treatment arms and can be observed before drawing one of them.
-This random variable is referred to as contextual information or covariate.
+Best arm identification (BAI) is an instance of the MAB problem.
+In BAI, we consider pure exploration to identify the best treatment arm, which is a treatment arm that yields the highest expected reward.
+In this study, we study \emph{BAI with a fixed budget and contextual information}, whose goal is to identify the best treatment arm minimizing the probability of misidentifying the best treatment arm after a fixed number of rounds of adaptive experiments, called a sample size or a \textit{budget} \citep{Bubeck2009,Bubeck2011,Audibert2010}.
+To gain efficiency in this task, during an adaptive experiment, one strategy is to employ a random covariate (side information) that characterizes the features of treatment arms, which is referred to as a context.
+A context can be observed before drawing one of treatment arms in an adaptive experiment.
+Based on observed context, a strategy chooses a treatment arm.
 Our setting is a generalization of BAI with a fixed budget \citep{Carpentier2016}.
-The main focus of this paper is how to employ contextual information for the purpose of efficiently identifying the best-arm maximizing the unconditional mean reward, rather than how to learn optimal context-specific bandit strategies, as studied in the literature of contextual bandit.
+The main focus of this paper is to derive asymptotically optimal strategies for the purpose of efficiently identifying the best treatment arm, rather than how to learn optimal context-specific bandit strategies, as studied in the literature of contextual bandit.

+One of the main research interests in bandit problems is clarifying a tight lower bound on the probability of misidentification (a theoretical limit of performance).
+In this study, we call a strategy asymptotically optimal if, under the strategy, a probability of misidentification matches a lower bound as the budget goes to infinity.
+However, in BAI, it is unknown whether a strategy exists under which a probability of misidentification matches the lower bound in BAI with a fixed budget\citep{Kaufman2016complexity}.
+Furthermore, when we can employ contextual information, even the lower bound has been unknown as well as an asymptotically optimal strategy, unlike BAI with fixed confidence \citep{Russac2021,Kato2021Role}, another setting of BAI \citep{Garivier2016}.